hunter-teacher-cert/currdev-work-Mr-Adams/05_assignments.md

-# assignment 1: Grow a Game and Game Analysis
+# Assignment 1: Grow a Game and Game Analysis
 ## Description
 The idea is that students will play Grow-A-Game, https://create-a-game.glitch.me/, a few times before developing a game that they can share with other groups.
 They will then write about their game and describe it.
 They will then trade their game to another group who will read their description and idea (or possible sharing depending on time and group size).
 Those reading the idea will then provide a glow and grow for a member of the other group, this way each person writes feedback and receives feedback.
 Then we share out games as a whole class and think about how we may remix or adjust any of the other games.
 ## SWBAT